Synthetixio/synthetix/docs/contracts/ExchangeRates.md

 ### `InversePriceConfigured`

-Records that a new inverse price index was set up.
+Records that an inverse price index was set up or deleted.
+As there is no distinct event for deletion, this is signaled by providing zero values to all arguments barring `currencyKey`.

 **Signature:** `InversePriceConfigured(bytes4 currencyKey, uint entryPoint, uint upperLimit, uint lowerLimit)`